top of page

 Philippines

-Philippines has approximately 7.2 million hectares of forest area.
+Philippines has approximately 7 million hectares of forest area.
 82% is naturally regenerated forest, and 12% is primary forest.
 0.3 million hectares is planted forest of which Swietenia macrophylla accounts for approximately 50,000 hectares.
 1.9 million hectares is designated for production.
 63% of forest ownership is publicly owned and 37% is privately owned.
 Since 2000 forestry programs and natural regeneration have seen forest areas increase by 0.5% per annum.
-Over 90% of timber exports are to Japan.
-Japan, USA, and China are the largest markets for lumber.
-UK, Netherlands, and Japan are the largest markets for pulp and paper products.

 Following the end of the Philippine-American War in 1902, control of the Philippines was carefully transitioned from the United States to a newly established local government, however American sovereignty did not end until 1946.
-During this time, Swietenia macrophylla was introduced in 1907 and in 1913 as well as Swietenia mahagoni in 1911, 1913, 1914, 1920 and 1922.
+During this time, Swietenia macrophylla was introduced in 1907 and in 1913.
+Swietenia mahagoni was introduced in 1911, 1913, 1914, 1920 and 1922.
 It was planted with many other exotic tree species for the purpose of reforestation.

-Considerable planting of Swietenia macrophylla along with other exotic timber species occurred in the late 1980’s as part of a major afforestation and reforestation project by the Philippine government at that time.
-By 1993 there were 13,000 hectares of planted Swietenia macrophylla and it would go on to become the third most planted hardwood species thereafter.
-S. macrophylla is the third most important timber species harvested with 76,000 cubic meters of logs harvested per annum.
+Considerable planting of Swietenia macrophylla along with other exotic timber species occurred in the late 1980’s as part of a major afforestation and reforestation project by the Philippines government at that time.
+By 1993 there were 13,000 hectares of planted Swietenia macrophylla and it would go on to become the third most planted hardwood species and is currently the third most important timber species harvested with 76,000 cubic meters of logs harvested per annum.
 Timber is the country’s third most valuable commodity.
+In 2022 Philippines largest timber export markets were Japan, China, United States, Netherlands and Korea.

 Solomon Islands